radiantmediaplayer/rmp-webos/README.md

 Players displayed in our demo app use our dedicated TV player layout for a better fullscreen experience on large displays.

 Our demo holds a basic appinfo.json file that is typical of LG TV app.
-This demo app can be packaged and deploy on an actual LG TV for testing using the [ares-* commmands](https://webostv.developer.lge.com/develop/tools/cli-introduction).
+This demo app can be packaged and deploy on an actual LG TV for testing using the [ares-\* commmands](https://webostv.developer.lge.com/develop/tools/cli-introduction).

 ## Support notes

 - We support streaming to LG TVs in MPEG-DASH or CMAF HLS (HLS in MPEG-TS format is not supported).
 - According to our tetsing, AV1 support can be clunky on older webOS versions (even if they advertise support for it).
 AVC, VP9 or HEVC should be preferred if you wish to support older versions of webOS.
 - Google IMA (video ads) is not currently supported, please use our rmp-vast parser to display video ads on LG Smart TV.
-- Make sure to test your app on an actual LG TV - the LG TV emulator provided in the webOS SDK may not support all media features.

 ## Issues